Which Of The Following Is A Potential Insider Threat Indicator

 • Data minimization: Only collect and retain the data necessary for security purposes.

-• Privacy-enhancing technologies: Utilize technologies that protect employee privacy while maintaining security.
+• Privacy-enhancing technologies: make use of technologies that protect employee privacy while maintaining security.

 • Legal compliance: Ensure all security measures comply with relevant privacy laws and regulations.